GameKit Complete Guide for Developers Multiplayer and More

 Practical integration steps

-3 Add achievements and track progress in a local state then report to platform
+3 Add achievements and track progress in a local state, then report tothe platform.

 Note about code samples